openfl/www.openfl.org/_posts/2013-09-11-coming-improvements-to-the-assets-library.markdown

 First, openfl.Assets is being upgraded to multiple "asset libraries."

 An asset library can provide BitmapData, ByteArray, Font, MovieClip, Sound or String instances, just as openfl.Assets has done to-date.
-Now you can provide your own implementation of where your files come from.<a id="more"></a><a id="more-188"></a>
+Now you can provide your own implementation of where your files come from.<!--more--><a id="more-188"></a>

 For example, you could wrap a JSON data file, turning it into an asset library.
 Now you can use "Assets.getBitmapData ('mydata:myimage.png');" instead of doing the loads by hand.
 Bitmap caching has also been turned into a smarter "asset cache", allowing simple clearing of a single or all data.